ApexCaptain/Koconut/README.npm.md

     }
     mainProcess()
 ```
-And of course, methods of which names end with `indexed` have action block given with two arguments.
+And of course, methods of which name end with `indexed` have action block given with two arguments.

  One is index, and the other is element.